cjavdev/presence_demo/PRESENTATION.md

 posted something on HN and we're getting a wave of traffic.
 This side of the room is the early adopters :).

-now everyone who recently raised their hand is considered online. now if you want to seem like you're online you could continually raise your hand, continually hit the page. but that's annoying.
+Now everyone who recently raised their hand is considered online.
+If you want to seem like you're online you could continually raise your hand, continually hit the page. but that's annoying.